FuelLabs/sway-standards/SRCs/src-10.md

 ## Required Functions

-### - `fn register_token(token_address: b256, gateway_contract: b256)`

-The `register_token()` function compiles a message to be sent back to the canonical chain to register a token to be bridged.
-The `gateway_contract` contract on the canonical chain receives the `token_address` token address in the message such that when `token_addess` tokens are deposited on the canonical chain they are reported to prevent loss of funds.

-> **NOTE:*** Trying to deposit tokens to a contract ID that does not exist or does not implement the Fuel Messaging Portal would mean permanent loss of funds.

-- This function MUST send a message on the canonical chain to the `gateway_contract` contract, registering the specified `token_address` token that exists on the canonical chain.

 ### - `fn process_message(message_index: u64)`

 The `process_message()` function accepts incoming deposit messages from the canonical chain and issues the corresponding bridged asset.